 What Is E&O Insurance?

 In short, E&O insurance is a form of professional liability insurance.
-It can help financially protect insurance agents who are accused of errors, negligence, lacking to fulfill certain promises, or other forms of insufficient work.
+It can help financially protect insurance agents who are accused of errors, insurance agent negligence, lacking to fulfill certain promises, or other forms of insufficient work.
 Usually, it covers court costs and settlement costs up to the policy’s coverage limit.